amrtsg/vite-react-template/README.md

 Quick starter Vite + React + TS template

 ## Initial Template Setup (This is already done)

+To setup the same template you can follow this section, this is already done so you do not need to do this.
+To run the template go to the next section.
 ```
 > npm create vite@latest // you will be prompted for project name & template
 > cd YOURPROJECTNAME